Case Management: The gift that keeps on giving.

 The larger the lawsuit–in financial claim, or numbers of parties–the more important to have a support team with sophisticated skills.
 This frees up the biggest ticket items so they are billable by the attorneys.

 In your case, your time is your bread and butter too.
 Therefore, just like attorneys, the less you have to work at keeping track of all the paper and deadlines, the more time you have to bill for your expert skills.
 If you don’t have the staff, a good case-management protocol goes a long way to making your life easier and clients confident in your capabilities.

 - When records come in, are they electronic or physical?
-If physical,
+If physical then ask for an

-record / pages so you can easily find them when you write your report or while you are on the stand.
-Lawyers love Bates Stamps–which is a stamp that applies a different number to each successive page.
+- Organize the documents so you can easily find them when you write your report, or for reference on the stand.
+Lawyers love Bates Stamps–a stamp that applies a different number to each successive page.
 There’s no rhyme or reason–Bates page #35 could be part of the document at Bates #00200.
-Bates stamps make it easier to track if number/ index paperis missing.
-I don’t like it because it isn’t rational and I like to find my documents where I think they belong.
+I don’t like Bates stamps for this reason, but it does make it easier to track if

 - Consider keeping a “chron” file of copies of letters you send out.
-Standard Operating Procedure for attorneys, a chronological file gives you a way to find things without having to remember the client or location.
-When you wrote someone last April about a cool piece of case law you have the April chron; sent a letter 2 months ago with some great language for boilerplate?
+Standard Operating Procedure for attorneys, a chronological file includes a copy of everything that goes out the door, in chronological order obviously.
+You can find letters, emails and reports without having to remember the client or file.
+E.g. you wrote someone last April about a cool piece of case law.
+You can’t recall to whom or the context.
+But you have the April Chron file.
+You sent a letter 2 months ago with some great language for boilerplate?
 Chron file comes to the rescue.